dzl-dm/i2b2-core/README.md

 docker compose up -d
 ```
 After a couple of minutes (while the application starts), i2b2 will be available at: http://localhost/webclient
+> NOTE: Attempting to login while the application is still starting will likely result in the error _"The PM Cell is down or the address in the properties file is incorrect."_ That is normal, please wait.
+You may tail the wildfly logs to see when the application is ready: `docker logs --tail 30 -f i2b2.wildfly`

 ### Demo data
 We have an option to choose the level if i2b2 data which the system is initialized with.
 This ranges from very minimal with no existing project, a demo project which doesn't have any data (so is ready to be filled with your own data) and a full demo project which lets you test the system without setting up any data yourself.
-This must be chosed before the first deployment by setting the variable `i2b2_data_level` in the `.env` file.
+This must be chosen before the first deployment by setting the variable `i2b2_initial_data_level` in the `.env` file.
 The options are:
 1. no_project
 1. demo_empty_project
 1. demo_full_project

 > NOTE: If you would like to change it after the first deployment, you can do so by deleting the docker volume holding the database.
 This will lose all data!
-The command will be similar to: ``` docker volume rm docker_i2b2-db ```
+You will first need to stop the container, then remove the volume.
+The commands will be similar to: ```docker compose down && docker volume rm docker_i2b2-db ```

 ## Deployment (postgres not dockerized)
 It is generally recommended not to dockerize a database in a production environment.
 It gives additional risk of data corruption.
 So we also provide a process to initialise a local postgres database.